digital-external-env/envintegration/README.md

 scenario_name - script name activation_command - voice command for script activation in Alice instance - takes the values of:

-'text _ action '- to perform the action specified in the value
+`text_action` - to perform the action specified in the value

-'phrase _ action '- to voice the text specified in the value
+`phrase_action` - to voice the text specified in the value

-value - action or phrase depending on the instance type
+`value-action` or phrase depending on the instance type

 To update the script, use the method: